centic9/cover-the-world/README.md

 ## Prepare with your own data

-Either put GPX files into the directory `gpx` or replace `gpx` with a symlink to your GPX files or adjust the code to look elsewhere.
+Either put GPX files into the directory `gpx` or replace the directory `gpx` with a symlink to your GPX files or adjust the code to look elsewhere.

-### Garmin devices via Garmin Connect
+## Fetching GPX tracks from Garmin Connect

-A populare tool for fetching GPX tracks from Garmin Connect is [garmin-connect-export](https://github.com/pe-st/garmin-connect-export)
+A popular tool for fetching GPX tracks from Garmin Connect is [garmin-connect-export](https://github.com/pe-st/garmin-connect-export)

 A sample commandline to fetch all GPX files from an account is as follows:
 `python3 gcexport.py --directory ~/.garmin --unzip --format gpx --username "${GARMIN_EMAIL}" --password "${GARMIN_PASS}" --count "all"`

 ## Run it